bobbicodes/mecca/README.md

 # Installation

-## Windows:

-Install [MinGW](http://www.mingw.org/) and add it to your system PATH according to [these instructions](http://www.computerhope.com/issues/ch000549.htm).
-You can now start your bash shell and continue as with Mac/Linux.
+If using Windows, install [MinGW](http://www.mingw.org/) and add it to your system PATH according to [these instructions](http://www.computerhope.com/issues/ch000549.htm).

-## Mac/Linux:

 Download the mecca script and set it to be executable: